 Consequently, the amount of lumens a light offers tends to be the headline specification as a larger number essentially promises that a light will be brighter.

 Cyclists riding in lit urban areas, who don’t need lights to illuminate the road ahead, may only need a unit with a few hundred lumens, but if you venture on to unlit roads of paths that’s unlikely to be enough so you’ll need something more powerful.

 For urban commuting, 200 lumens should be sufficient.
 We would suggest a front light with a minimum of 400 lumens for riding on unlit roads.

 Don’t be fooled into thinking that the lumen rating of a light is the only thing that matters, though.
-A super-bright light that only has enough battery power to put out that headline figure for half-an-hour isn’t likely to particularly useful, if you’ll frequently use the most powerful setting for extended periods.
+A super-bright light that only has enough battery power to put out that headline figure for half-an-hour isn’t likely to be particularly useful, especially if you’ll need to use the most powerful setting for extended periods.

 Make sure you check the claimed battery life at all of the various power levels to find the most suitable light for your style of riding.

 The filament bulb is thankfully a thing of the past.
 Virtually all of today’s high-end front lights have Cree LEDs, which offer better brightness, more versatility, less heat, have a longer life and are smaller.

 Most rear lights now use COB LEDs.
 COB stands for ‘chip on board’ – essentially multiple LED chips forming a single module.
 They produce less heat, are brighter and can come in a variety of colours.